DataDog/KubeHound/docs/khaas/deployment.md

 ## k8s collector

-When deploying the collector inside a k8s cluster, we need to configure one of the two variable:
+When deploying the collector inside a k8s cluster, we need to configure one of the following variable:

-- `KH_K8S_CLUSTER_NAME_ENV_PTR`: variable indicating env var to use from the k8s cluster/pod to setup the name of the targetted k8s cluster
 - `KH_K8S_CLUSTER_NAME`: variable indicating the name of the targetted k8s cluster

-!!!
-Note

-    `KH_K8S_CLUSTER_NAME_ENV_PTR` will overwrite the `KH_K8S_CLUSTER_NAME` env var.

 ### RBAC requirements